Are we there yet? When are we going to be there?

 The Path to Adoptive Parenthood

-Schedule a free, confidential consultation with Dale Eldridge, LICSW, the Coordinator of Adoptive Parent Services.
+Schedule a free, confidential consultation with Marissa Zwelling, MSW, LCSW, Coordinator of Adoptive Parent Services.
 She’ll provide you with information about current adoption practices and relevant issues, review your options and plan a course of action.
-If you decide adoption is right for you, Dale and the experienced, caring staff of Adoption Choices can help you successfully navigate the adoption process.
+If you decide adoption is right for you, Marissa and the experienced, caring staff of Adoption Choices can help you successfully navigate the adoption process.

 Home study meetings are the beginning of your ongoing relationship with Adoption Choices.
 A social worker meets with you several times, including once in your home, to review together topics such as their personal background, present life, values, motivation to adopt and preparedness for parenting.
 These conversations are an opportunity for you to increase your knowledge about and comfort with adoption issues.
 After the meetings, the social worker summarizes her findings and proposes a recommendation regarding your plan to become adoptive parents.
 This confidential report becomes part of your permanent adoption record.